apache/flink/docs/apis/batch/libs/table.md

     <tr>
       <td><strong>Select</strong></td>
       <td>
         <p>Similar to a SQL SELECT statement.
-Perform a select operation.</p>
+Performs a select operation.</p>
 {% highlight java %}
 Table in = tableEnv.fromDataSet(ds, "a, b, c");
 Table result = in.select("a, c as d");